SocialEngine Opcode Caching on Shared Hosting Environment

-Most hosting providers do not offer OpCode Caching on their shared hosting plans.
-The SocialEngine team has an article on how to use OpCode Caching for best performance and they do not recommend a shared hosting environment for that purpose.
+Most hosting providers do not offer opcode Caching on their shared hosting plans.
+The SocialEngine team has an article on how to use opcode caching for best performance and they do not recommend a shared hosting environment for that purpose.
 They are right in general, but not in this case.
-We believe that you should be able to use OpCode caching for your website, without the need of expensive VPS or a dedicated server for your website.
+We believe that you should be able to use opcode caching for your website, without the need for expensive VPS or a dedicated server for your website.
 This is why we have implemented mod_lsapi, a new Apache module to serve PHP requests.
-It allows you the use of OpCode caching on our shared hosting plans for your SocialEngine website.
+It allows you the use of opcode caching on our shared hosting plans for your SocialEngine website.
 You can use APC, XCache, and eAccelerator for better performance and at no additional costs!

 The SocialEngine team recommends the use of APC on your website.
 This is why we will show you how to configure that, but the same process can be applied to other types of caching.

 First and foremost, you need to log into your cPanel account and enable APC.
 You can do that by locating the Software and Services section and then click on the Select PHP Version icon.

 You will see a list of all extensions that you can use on your website.
 Enable APC and click on the Save button below to keep the changes.